robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Edison’s electric pen" src="/uploads/essays/on-newsletters/13-edisons-electric-pen.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>It bothers me that writers today can’t create audiences on their own websites, with their own archives, and their own formats.
-And they certainly can’t get paid in the process whilst writing independently for them.
+      <p>It bothers me that writers can’t create audiences on their own websites, with their own archives, and their own formats.
+And they certainly can’t get paid in the process.
 (Although yes, there are exceptions).</p>
     </div>
   </div>